Times have changed.

 Apple Notes (not tested) is free and highly recommended!

-TIP: Do you have multiple expenses from ONE service provider?
-SAVE TIME by asking them for a “Statement of Account” for 2021.
+SAVE TIME by asking them for a “Statement of Account” for 2023.
 For example, if you frequently purchase medicine at Shoppers Drug Mart you might have 30 receipts in a year.
 A “Statement of Account” from Shoppers (or from any of your frequent service providers) will save you (and us) time documenting your expenses.
 With a Statement of Account, you can provide the annual/total amount (instead of listing each charge).
 Keep the separate receipts as backup.

 BONUS: If the CRA questions any of your personal medical expenses, the Statement of Account is a solid supporting document.
 The CRA tends to decline receipts only showing the owing amount, causing time consuming back and forth communications.